 Remember the past at Martin Luther King, Jr. National Historic Site.
 Atlanta served as the epicenter of the civil rights movement, and the MLK Historic Site reminds the south of that key historical role.
 Visit Ebenezer Baptist Church where Dr. King preached his message of peace, tour the Reverend’s birth home and reflect at his tomb. www.nps.gov/malu/index.htm

 Tour Atlanta’s biggest attractions.
 Play tourist in your own city, visiting Atlanta’s most beloved attractions.
-Stroll thought the glass tunnel at Georgia Aquarium, while whale sharks and other deep sea denizens float by.
+Stroll through the glass tunnel at Georgia Aquarium, while whale sharks and other deep sea denizens float by.
 Taste-test Coke products from around the world at the World of Coca-Cola Museum, or watch the playful pandas at Zoo Atlanta.
 While on your whirlwind tour, don’t miss Atlanta’s newest attractions, the College Football Hall of Fame and the Center for Civil and Human Rights.

 Explore the Atlanta Beltline.
 The Beltline, once only a dream in the mind of Ryan Gravel, now transforms the city with public parks, multi-use trails and a growing number of peripheral businesses.
 It’s often undersold as a walking path or a transportation initiative, but it grows – lives and breathes – as a defining piece of the Atlanta community.